Jacob-Webb/transportation/README.md

 * See [here](https://github.com/ap0llo/changelog/blob/master/src/ChangeLog/Configuration/defaultSettings.json) for default configuration for changelog.settings.json

+* To update versions after git commit, add a tag for the newest version with `git tag vX.X.X`.

 * Update `changelog` command to unique command of your choosing by changing file name at **/.dotnet/tools.

 ## Testing